jquinby/jekyll-now/books.md

 ---
 Completed, most recent at the top:

+_An Essay on Development of Christian Doctrine_, John Henry Newman
 _The Portable Hannah Arendt_, ed.
 Peter Baehr
 _Technology-as-a-Service Playbook_, Thomas Lah & J.B.
 Wood
 _The Reality of God_, Steven R. Hemler